coffeewithayman/awesome-aws-security/README.md

 [netsec](https://github.com/segmentio/netsec) - Home of code related to security of network systems.

 [aws-okta](https://github.com/segmentio/aws-okta) - allows you to authenticate with AWS using your Okta credentials

+[S3 VirusScan](https://github.com/widdix/aws-s3-virusscan) - Antivirus for S3 buckets.
+You can connect as many buckets as you like by using S3 Event Notifications

+[Manage AWS EC2 SSH access with IAM](https://github.com/widdix/aws-ec2-ssh) - Use your IAM user's public SSH key to get access via SSH to an EC2 instance running (see note)

 ## License